 Stoneguard coating based on rubber and resins.
 Is distinguished by fast drying and ability to be painted over, provides abrasion-resistant corrosion protection, offers excellent protection against stone chipping and has sound-absorbing properties.
 After drying completely, a permanently elastic film remains.
 Can be painted over using commercially available paint systems and is easy to grind after drying.

-For coating repaired parts such as fenders, wheel arches, underbodies, sills and front and rear aprons.
-For deadening wheel housings and for sealing and covering repaired spots.
+For coating repair parts such as fenders, wheel arches, underbodies, sills and front and rear valances.
+For anti-drumming on wheel arches as well as for sealing and covering repairs.

 Clean the surfaces to be treated thoroughly in advance and remove rust.
 The surfaces must be dry and free of wax, dirt and grease and largely free of dust.

 Shake well before use!
 When the ball has worked loose, continue to shake the can for another minute.
 Hold the can vertically when spraying and apply the contents thinly from a distance of about 20 – 30 cm.
 The resistance to abrasion and corrosion increases with increasing coating thickness.
 For this reason, the spraying process should be repeated once or twice after a short flash-off period.
 Should be sprayed using a cross pattern to avoid spray shadowing.
 Can be painted over after approx. 60 – 90 min. (depending on film thickness, temperature and humidity).
 Most of the usual water and solvent-based 2C paints and base coats can be used here.
 When using a 2C paint, we recommend using a coat of plastic primer first and painting over this coat after it is completely dry, as recommended by most paint manufacturers.

 Recommended application temperature: 15 – 25 °C